-A 2.3 × 2.3 deg2 field centered at α{J2000} =22:50:00 δ{J2000} =+52:00:00 (Lacerta) was observed with the 400 mm f/2.3 telescope of the Siberian State Aerospace University using the 3056 × 3056 pixels (2.7 arcsec pixel-1) unfiltered CCD camera FLI ML09000.
+A $2.3 \times 2.3 \text{ deg}^2$ field centred at $\alpha{J2000}$ =22:50:00 $\delta{J2000}$ =+52:00:00 (Lacerta) was observed with the 400 mm f/2.3 telescope of the Siberian State Aerospace University using the 3056 × 3056 pixels (2.7 arcsec pixel-1) unfiltered CCD camera FLI ML09000.
 The telescope is installed on top of the University building in the city of Krasnoyarsk.
-The turbulence caused by the building results in 7-8'' seeing.
+The turbulence caused by the building results in 7-8 arcsec seeing.
 The observing site is affected by light pollution.
-A total of 1171 30 sec exposures of the field were obtained in August-October 2012.
-After applying bias, dark and flat-field corrections using the MAXIM DL software the images were loaded into VAST7 (Sokolovsky & Lebedev 2005) for photometric analysis.
+A total of 1171 30 s exposures of the field were obtained in 2012 August-October.
+After applying bias, dark and flat-field corrections using the MAXIM DL software the images were loaded into VAST (Sokolovsky & Lebedev 2005) for photometric analysis.

-After comparing results of aperture and PSF-fitting photometry performed using SEXTRACTOR (Bertin & Arnouts 1996) with PSFEx (Bertin 2011), we discovered that for the brightest stars in the field, the aperture photometry is about a factor of two more accurate than PSF photometry probably due to the insufficient accuracy of the reconstruction of PSF variations across the field.
-We applied six iterations of SysRem to remove effects of these variations and bring scatter of PSF-photometry lightcurves for the bright stars to the level of scatter obtained with the aperture photometry.
-For the final analysis we used SysRem-corrected PSFphotometry lightcurves as they provide better measurement accuracy for the faint stars compared to fixed-aperture photometry.
+After comparing results of aperture and PSF-fitting photometry performed using SEXTRACTOR (Bertin & Arnouts 1996) with PSFEx (Bertin 2011), we discovered that for the brightest stars in the field, the aperture photometry is about a factor of 2 more accurate than PSF photometry probably due to the insufficient accuracy of the reconstruction of PSF variations across the field.
+We applied six iterations of SysRem (Tamuz, Mazeh & Zucker 2005, Macfarlane et al. 2015) to remove effects of these variations and bring scatter of PSF-photometry lightcurves for the bright stars to the level of scatter obtained with the aperture photometry.
+For the final analysis we used SysRem-corrected PSF-photometry lightcurves as they provide better measurement accuracy for the faint stars compared to fixed-aperture photometry.
 Only isolated objects with SEXTRACTOR flag = 0 and measured on at least 200 images were considered.
-The instrumental magnitude scale is calibrated to Cousins R = V - 1.09 (r - i) - 0.22(Jester et al. 2005) computed from UCAC4/APASS V, r, and i magnitudes (Zacharias et al. 2013, Henden et al. 2016) of 2644 stars in the field.

-These images were originally investigated by Lapukhin, Veselkov & Zubareva (2013) who used VAST with SEXTRACTOR in the aperture photometry mode and identified variable objects using the σ -mag plot.
+The instrumental magnitude scale is calibrated to Cousins R = V - 1.09 \ (r - i) - 0.22 (Jester et al. 2005) computed from UCAC4/APASS V, r and i magnitudes (Zacharias et al. 2013, Henden et al. 2016) of 2644 stars in the field.
+These images were originally investigated by Lapukhin, Veselkov & Zubareva (2013) and Lapukhin, Veselkov & Zubareva (2016) who used VAST with SEXTRACTOR in the aperture photometry mode and identified variable objects using the $\sigma$ -mag plot.